-Now is this suitable to the love that should rule among Christians, or to the reverence we ought to have for that authority that forbids such judging?
-It ought to be considered, both that all have not the same understanding, nor the same gust and relish of things.
+Now is this suitable to the love that should rule among christians? or to the reverence we ought to have for that authority that forbids such judging?
+It ought to be considered both that all have not the same understanding, nor the same gust and relish of things.

-(1.)
-Not the same understanding.-And therefore, where conscience hath the same rule, it cannot have with every one the same actual latitude, that rule being so very diversely understood; which different estimate of consciences the apostle hath express reference to in that large and most healing discourse of his, Rom. xiv.: "One," saith he, "believeth that he may eat all things: another, who is weak, eateth herbs."
-(Verse 2.)
-Nor doth he, in reference to such doubted things, determine what all should do or not do, by particular rules concerning every such case that was then depending,-which, it seems, he reckoned was not necessary,-or that might afterwards fall out, which was little to be expected.
-But he lays down one general rule against judging one another, which he presses with that authority and such awful reasons as might make a Christian heart tremble to be guilty of it.
+[1.]
+Not the same understanding.
+And therefore where conscience hath the same rule, it cannot have, with every one the same actual latitude, that rule, being so very diversely understood, which different estimate of consciences, the apostle hath express reference to, in that large and most healing discourse of his, Rom.
+14. One (saith he, ver.
+2.) believeth that he may eat all things, another, who is weak, eateth herbs.
+Nor doth he, in reference to such doubted things, determine what all should do, or not do, by particular rules, concerning every such case, that was then depending, which it seems he reckoned was not necessary, or that might afterwards fall out, which was little to be expected.
+But he lays down one general rule, against judging one another, which he presses with that authority, and such awful reasons as might make a Christian heart tremble to be guilty of it.